 High school students interested in veterinary medicine should take as many science and math classes as possible.

 Those completing the suggested curriculum requirements receive an Associate in Science or Associate in Arts degree and are eligible to transfer to a four-year institution and/or veterinary college.

-Most North Dakota residents prepare for admission to veterinary colleges in Minnesota, Iowa, Kansas, Colorado, Washington, Oregon or California because of contractual, or Western Interstate Commission on Higher Education (WICHE), admission agreements with these states.
+Most North Dakota residents prepare for admission to veterinary colleges in Minnesota, Iowa, Kansas, Colorado, Washington, Oregon, or Arizona because of contractual, or Western Interstate Commission on Higher Education (WICHE), admission agreements with these states.
 Pre-veterinary students, who are North Dakota residents, must register with the State Board of Higher Education (701-328-4114) in the year of their application to establish eligibility for contract seats with veterinary colleges.
 These contract seats allow accepted North Dakota residents to attend participating veterinary colleges for in-state tuition.
-Application for veterinary school can be completed on the Veterinary Medical College Application System (VMCAS) website at https://portal.vmcas.org/.
+Detailed information, including the application process, can be found at www.aavmc.org.

 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
 Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
 In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

 The curriculum prepares students for admission to all veterinary colleges in the United States, Canada, and selected foreign countries.